Tarentel (band)

 Tarentel is a post-rock band which formed in San Francisco in 1995.
 Initially, the band consisted of Danny Grody and Jefre Cantu-Ledesma.
 The line-up altered over the years and has included John Hughes, Trevor Montgomery, Patricia Kavanaugh, Kenseth Thibideau, Jeffrey Rosenberg, Jim Redd, Tony Cross, Steve Dye and others.

-Tarentel began as a post-rock band, making extended, LP-side length instrumental pieces.
-Over the course of three full-length albums and a number of singles and EPs, Tarentel has gradually shifted its style to a looser, more improvisational form that incorporates genres such as noise and drone as well as having a strong psychedelic element.
+Tarentel began as a post-rock band, making extended, LP-side-length instrumental pieces.
+Over the course of three full-length albums and a number of singles and EPs, they gradually shifted their style to a looser, more improvisational form that incorporated genres such as noise and drone as well as having a strong psychedelic element.

-Tarentel member, Paul Clipson, projects original Super-8 film compositions that accompany each live performance by the band.
+Tarentel member Paul Clipson projected original Super-8 film compositions to accompany each live performance by the band.
 He died in February 2018.
 The band has been inactive at least since their most recent release in 2009.